Cultural leveling: Religion

-The negative and positive outcomes of cultural leveling
+Negative and positive outcomes of cultural leveling

 Consequently, through the development of cultural leveling it is evident that some of the negative impacts are the disappearance of dialect in the aspect where individuals who spoke different language gradually disappear as the society acknowledges one language.
 Other negative outcomes include: the reduction of cultural diversity where individuals lose the significance of being different, loss of cultural uniqueness, loss of cultural heritage, and struggle of accepting the results of cultural leveling.
 Some positive outcomes of cultural leveling include: uniformity, cooperation, and efficient work(common understanding across the board).
 Cultural leveling influences cultural aspects to unfold what challenges the present precepts of society.

 Cultural leveling and Marxism

-It is evident that communist leaders pursued cultural leveling not only because they remained committed to the Marxist doctrine of eliminating class distinctions, but also because they deeply distrusted the old elites and were determined to prevent them from maintaining and reproducing their class advantage.
+Communist leaders pursued cultural leveling not only because they remained committed to the Marxist doctrine of eliminating class distinctions, but also because of the distrust the old elites and were determined to prevent them from maintaining and reproducing their class advantage.